PART II HOW

 Former employees and early financial backers see the most variation when it comes to selling limitations.
 The majority of companies Founders Circle works with enforce an all-or-nothing requirement on these groups of shareholders, allowing them to participate only if they sell 100 percent of their vested equity holdings.

 Before the JOBS Act removed the 500-shareholder limit, companies strategically used all-or-nothing requirements to decrease the number of shareholders on their cap table.
-Despite regulatory changes, these aligned-liquidity programs seem to remain a popular way to replace shareholders who no longer have a vested interest in the company and might be looking into other ways to sell their shares.
+Despite regulatory changes, these employee liquidity programs seem to remain a popular way to replace shareholders who no longer have a vested interest in the company and might be looking into other ways to sell their shares.

 Set a Price

-Establishing a value for common shares is the cornerstone of any aligned-liquidity program.
+Establishing a value for common shares is the cornerstone of any employee liquidity program.
 An overly simplistic framing is that pricing is banded with the 409A valuation as the floor and the preferred stock valuation as the ceiling.
 Then, using public company comparables for revenue or earnings multiples, a price is set by applying these multiples to the private company’s forward projections.

 Not surprisingly, the actual “algorithm” is more nuanced.